GoogleCloudPlatform/anthos-samples/anthos-bm-apigee/README.md

 ### Anthos on bare metal with Apigee on GCE VMs

-The [Quickstart guide](docs/quickstart.md) sets up the following infrastructure in Google Cloud using Compute Engine VMs.
+The infrastructure for the Anthos on bare metal cluster is created using the [anthos-bm-gcp-terraform](../anthos-bm-gcp-terraform/README.md) sample.
+The sample here refers to the [anthos-bm-gcp-terraform](../anthos-bm-gcp-terraform/README.md) script as a module and provisions the GCE based infrastructure first.
+Then, it executes additional steps that are specific to the Apigee installtion.
+The [Quickstart guide](docs/quickstart.md) sets up the following infrastructure in Google Cloud using Compute Engine VMs and installs Apigee.
 The diagram assumes that none of the default values for the [variables](variables.tf) were changed other than the ones mentioned in the guide.

 ![Bare metal infrastructure on Google Cloud using Compute Engine VMs](docs/images/abm_gcp_infra.png)